 The cost of living crisis has been exacerbated by various global events, which caused a dramatic hit to standards of living.
 It is fundamental that we continue to support those most in need and explore what more can be done with our regulators and across sectors.
-Our response to Covid has amplified the existing support services we have available.
-It also fostered a culture of collaboration between different sectors and support services to get the message out that help was at hand, especially to hard-to-reach
+Our response to COVID-19 has amplified the existing support services we have available.
+It also fostered a culture of collaboration between different sectors and support services to get the message out that help was at hand, especially to hard-to-reach groups.

-What impact did Covid have on the way society consumes water?
+Q: What impact did Covid-19 have on the way society consumes water?

-Alongside reducing leakage and bringing online new sources of water, reducing demand is also key to ensure a long-term sustainable supply of water, increase resilience to climate change and to leave more water in the environment.
+A: Alongside reducing leakage and bringing online new sources of water, reducing demand is also key to ensuring a long-term sustainable supply of water, increasing resilience to climate change and to leaving more water in the environment.

 Reducing the amount of water we use also helps to reduce our energy consumption - approximately 16% of energy used in the home is for heating water.

-Covid caused a shift in how society consumes water.
-With more people at home, household demand for water significantly increased.
+COVID-19 caused a shift in how society consumes water.
+With more people at home, for demand water significantly household increased.
 However, with innovative initiatives such as our industry-leading Save Our Streams campaign, using AI machine learning to identify water savings, and unique partnerships with large users of water, we are seeing a declining trend in the demand for water.